rehaan17/fastapi/README.md

 # Password Generator & COVID-19 Statistics API

 Welcome to the Password Generator & COVID-19 Statistics API!
 This API provides two main functionalities: password generation and access to COVID-19 statistics for various countries.
-With these features, users can generate secure passwords and stay informed about the latest COVID-19 data worldwide.
+With these features, users can generate secure passwords and stay informed about the  COVID-19 data worldwide.

 ## Password Generator API